 The goal of this program is to enhance nurses’ and dietitians’ ability to care for patients taking new injectable classifications of medications for diabetes.
 After studying the information presented here, you will be able to:

-- Describe the roles of amylin and the human incretin hormone GLP-1 in regulating blood glucose levels
+- Describe the roles of amylin and the human incretin hormone glucagon-like-peptide-1 in regulating blood glucose levels

-- Identify three benefits of pramlintide acetate (Symlin) and exenatide (Byetta) injection therapy
+- Explain three benefits of GLP-1 receptor agonists and amylin analog injection therapy

 - Discuss three nursing interventions to help patients adjust to and properly use GLP-1 receptor agonists or amylin analog therapy

 This course is intended for multiple professions, including dietitians, health educators, and nurses.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.